majeranowski/tech241_linux/README.md

 sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20

 #configuration
-sudo nano /etc/mongod.conf # in network interfaces we change bindIP to 0.0.0.0 to accept connections from any machines
+sudo nano /etc/mongod.conf # in network interfaces we change bindIP to 0.0.0.0 to accept connections from any machines.
+It is not a prefered way because we allow everyone to access it but for the purpose of training it is ok.

 #start mongod
 sudo systemctl start mongod